 This all means we can have seconds, right?

-5. Bake for 25-35 minutes, until a the top of the cake is golden and puffy, and a toothpick inserted into the middle comes out clean.
-Allow the cake to cool at least 10 minutes before flipping over onto a serving dish.
+- Bake for 30-45 minutes, until a the top of the cake is golden and puffy, and a toothpick inserted into the middle comes out clean.
+Allow the cake to cool at least 10 minutes before flipping out onto a serving dish.